top of page

 Foot rot in cattle can occur at any age and during any season, particularly in muddy and moist conditions in the spring.
 Similar to fingernails, hooves are made of keratin and become soft when exposed to excess moisture.
 This softening of hooves makes them more vulnerable to damage and infection.

-What’s the Economic Impact of Foot Rot on Cattle
+What’s the Economic Impact of Foot Rot

 The economic impact of foot rot can be significant.
 It can lead to decreased weight gain and milk production in cattle.
 A study conducted at Oklahoma State University found that affected steers gained 2.3 pounds per day, compared to unaffected steers who gained 2.76 pounds per day.
 If left untreated, foot rot can worsen and result in the removal of infected cattle from the herd.